Best drive Defensive & Advance Driving School

 Why Understanding What You Are Scored During a Driving Test Matters

-For example, smooth control, safe decisions, and awareness are always important.
-If you practice these regularly, your chances of success improve.
+For instance, smooth control, safe decisions and awareness are always important.
+By practising them regularly, your odds of success increase.

 Eyesight Check Before the Test Begins

-Before the drive starts, the examiner will ask you to read a number plate from a distance.
+The examiner will first ask you to read a number plate from a distance before the drive is due to commence.

 Vehicle Safety Questions: Show Me, Tell Me

-You will also answer one safety question before driving and one while driving.
+Outside of driving, you will also answer a safety question and then a safety question while driving.

 • How to test brake lights

-They are simple but important.
-So make sure you practice them with your instructor.
+They are easy and essential.
+Therefore, make sure you practice them with your instructor.

 Moving Off Safely and Control of the Car